 If enough people vote with their feet, and their assets, maybe the Big Six banks will be forced to change sooner, rather than later.

-Important Disclaimer: This site contains affiliate links to products.
+Important Disclaimer: This page contains affiliate links to products.
 We may receive a commission for purchases made through these links.
 These commissions do not generate a cost to the user and do not impact any product reviews as we try to be as objective and fair as possible regardless of affiliate program status.

 The information above is for general informational purposes only and does not in any way constitute an offer for the purchase or sale of any security and is not intended to be considered comprehensive or personalized financial or investment advice. themoneygeek.info assumes no responsibility for the use or application of this information.
 Always consult a tax, investment, or other appropriate professional before adopting any new financial strategies.